Purengugi/AirBnB_clone/README.md

 ## Tests

 All the code is tested with the unittest module.
-The test for the classes are in the `test_models folder`.
+The test for the classes are in the `test_models` folder.

 ## Authors